 - Silverstein does this in Tiempo De Valientes (an argentine film) to get into the restricted area of SIDE (the argentine intelligence agency).

 - Indy does this in Indiana Jones and the Last Crusade.

 - Subverted in The Matrix.
-Neo is told to do this, but chokes when he sees the skinny ledge and great height.
+Neo is told to do this to escape the Agents looking for him near the beginning, but chokes when he sees the skinny ledge and great height.

 - Maggie Carpenter does this in Runaway Bride to try and avoid getting caught snooping around the reporter's room.

 - In The Naked Gun, Frank Drebin does this.
 He needs to grab hold of the carvings of naked men and women to maintain his balance.
 Hilarity Ensues.

 - A segment of the film Cat's Eye is based on Stephen King's "The Ledge" (listed below).

 - In The Man Who Knew Too Little, Lori escapes from Boris' hotel room this way.
 Wallace asks why they just don't use the hallway.

 - Attempted in 1408.
 The protagonist attempts to escape from the cursed room by climbing out the window and going to an adjacent room.
 Unfortunately for him all the other rooms disappear from the wall of the hotel.

 - In That Man From Rio, Adrian tracks his kidnapped girlfriend Agnes to a hotel, where she's kept in one room in a suite with a gunman in the front room.
 Adrian gets around him by climbing out a corridor window and creeping along a high, narrow ledge to her room.